Toastmasters Meeting Script From Start to Finish

 Do you want to improve your public speaking skills?

 Toastmasters meeting script

-New attendee: If you want to remove the fear of public speaking and you've never attended a Toastmasters meeting, use this script to familiarize yourself with the flow and format of the meetings.
-This will calm your fears and let you know what to expect at each meeting.
+Having an ideal of what will happen will calm your fears and let you know what to expect at each meeting.
 Don't be intimidated by the meetings.
 It's easy and fun to conquer your nervousness while speaking in front of groups of people.
-Attending a Toastmasters meeting will help you develop confidence while speaking in public.
+Attending a Toastmasters meeting will help develop your confidence and challenge you to diminish your fears while speaking in public.

 For example: President ___XXX, use (replace-all) to find all instances of XXX, then replace all XXX with the name of the President.]

 BEFORE THE MEETING, OBTAIN THIS INFORMATION, AND REPLACE THE TEXT USING YOUR TEXT EDITOR.

 EDIT THE FOLLOWING by replacing the three letters with the persons name.